 Pertaining to kibble- Most puppy foods are not appropriate for giant breed pups, as they

-contain an incorrect nutrient ratio for them, this pertains to many 'all life stages formulas' also.
+contain an incorrect nutrient ratio for them.
 Obviously I have no control over what you feed

 however, I try my best to offer information so that you may make a more informed